 Introduces You to New, Enlightening Perspectives

-The foremost benefit of reading fantasy novels is that it exposes you to a variety of perspectives that you would’ve never been subjected to otherwise.
+The foremost benefit of reading fantasy novels is that it exposes you to various perspectives that you would’ve never been subjected to otherwise.

 While reading fantasy books, you see things through the lens of the characters.
 That lens is inherently biased to whatever their mentality or attitude toward life may be.
 This point of view may be the same, different, or somewhere in the middle of how you perceive reality.

-In the real world, there are very few opportunities for us to truly get in touch with newfound perspectives.
-Often times, newfound perspectives must be earned the hard way through life experiences.
-Unfortunately, we as humans only have so much time on this Earth with only so many experiences to live through.
+There are very few opportunities for us to truly get in touch with newfound perspectives in the real world.
+Oftentimes, you must earn newfound perspectives the hard way through life experiences.
+Unfortunately, we humans only have so much time on this Earth with only so many experiences to live through.
 Since many of us have such limited experience, our perspective on reality is limited by default.

-Fantasy books offer readers the chance to live multiple lives through its characters.
-By doing so, readers not only gain perspective through their life experiences, but the experiences of these fantasy characters as well.
+Fantasy books offer readers the chance to live multiple lives through their characters.
+By doing so, readers gain perspective through their life experiences and the experiences of these fantasy characters.
 Although the specific scenarios presented in these narratives may not be possible in the real world, the perspective drawn from these experiences does have applicability.

 For example, many fantasy authors deliberately write in certain characters that have flexible morals.
-These types of characters are often faced with tough ethical dilemmas where the right choice isn’t so clear.
-Rather than a strict decision between good and bad, it would be a better assessment to say that decision is between bad and worse.
+These characters are often faced with tough ethical dilemmas where the right choice isn’t so clear.
+Rather than a strict decision between good and bad, it would be better to say that decision is between bad and worse.

 In these scenes, fantasy writers challenge our own perceived notions of good versus bad, forcing us to redefine the line of what we believe is right and wrong.

 Such perspective comes at a great expense in real life because there are consequences to be paid with every decision we make.
-The fortunate thing about reading fantasy books is that the characters pay the consequences for us, affording us the opportunity to gain perspective without the associated repercussions.
+The fortunate thing about reading fantasy books is that the characters pay the consequences for us, allowing us to gain perspective without the associated repercussions.

 Enhances Your Ability to Relate to Others & Feel Empathy

-In addition, reading fantasy novels on a regular basis has a positive effect on social relatability and empathy.
+In addition, reading fantasy novels regularly has a positive effect on social relatability and empathy.

 Only through stories are you able to genuinely understand and share the feelings of another person.
 By following a fantasy character along for the entirety of their quest, you inevitably develop your ability to relate to people.
 After all, you’re quite literally putting yourself in someone else’s shoes page after page, chapter after chapter.

 This rare opportunity to couple yourself to another’s emotions, thoughts, and experiences forces readers to think beyond themselves.
-This may seem trivial, but this is a critical step in learning how to interact with others in an effective manner.
-Individuals that are unable to cross the bridge of detaching from themselves will never be able to connect with others on a personal level.
+This may seem trivial, but this is a critical step in learning how to interact with others effectively.
+Individuals who are unable to cross the bridge of detaching from themselves will never connect with others on a personal level.

 There have been studies to confirm this.
-In one such study, changes in social cognition were measured in a group that read purely non-fiction and a group that read purely fiction.
+In one such study, researchers measured changes in social cognition in a group that read purely non-fiction and a group that read purely fiction.
 According to the data, there was a slight, statistically significant increase in social-cognitive performance in those who read fiction compared to non-fiction (source).

 Empathy is a skill that is invaluable in the world today, as people are becoming increasingly interlinked through technology.
-In order to work effectively with others and solve real problems as a cohesive unit, it is absolutely key for a person to have a strong sense of empathy.
+To work effectively with others and solve real problems as a cohesive unit, it is absolutely key for a person to have a strong sense of empathy.

 Solidifies Your Own Identity By Living Vicariously Through Characters

-In addition to perspective and empathy, living vicariously through the characters can also help guide you in establishing your own sense of identity.
+In addition to perspective and empathy, living vicariously through the characters can also helps to establish your own sense of identity.